 Shockingly, many of us know little about requirements gathering.
 Have you read a single book on the subject?
 Few of us have.
 (My favorite is Karl Wiegers' Software Requirements).
 I scanned the course catalogs of several universities and found not a single CS or EE course title or description that contains the word "requirements."

 Yes, of course requirements change, and we need strategies for coping.
-But we have a responsibility to do a great job on eliciting them at the outset to insure the project doesn't collapse.
+But we have a responsibility to do a great job on eliciting them at the outset to ensure the project doesn't collapse.
 I'm reminded of an old parable: In ancient China there was a family of healers, one of whom was known throughout the land and employed as a physician to a great lord.
 The physician was asked which of his family was the most skillful healer.
 He replied, "I tend to the sick and dying with drastic and dramatic treatments, and on occasion someone is cured and my name gets out among the lords.

 "My elder brother cures sickness when it just begins to take root, and his skills are known among the local peasants and neighbors.